Privacy & Security

 You have the right to withdraw your consent where we are processing your data using consent as the legal basis.
 In the context of administering your account, this legal basis is only likely to apply, where you have disclosed ‘special categories’ of personal data to Athena.
 We will (where our legitimate interest does not override this right) consequently stop processing the data.

-We reserve the right to continue processing the data, where we believe that it would not be in your ‘vital interests’, for example, where we believe that to stop processing the data may result in significant harm to your well-being.
+We reserve the right to continue processing data where we believe that stopping processing would not be in your vital interests, for example where we believe that stopping processing may result in significant harm to your well-being.

 Generally, your personal data will not be transferred outside of the United Kingdom or European Economic Area (EEA) however we may decide to do so in accordance with our legitimate interests (for example international debt collection).
 If we do so, then we will ensure there are suitable safeguards in place to comply with GDPR.

-We also use third party service providers to store or who may access your data, which may be located outside of the EEA, including, but not limited to the United States.
-We will never transfer your personal data outside of the EEA without ensuring the safety and protection of your personal data.
-In relation to transfers to the United States, we will rely on the Privacy Shield, which is an international data transfer agreement where US companies commit to a higher level of privacy protection than is required by US law.
+We also use third-party service providers who may store or access your data and who may be located outside of the United Kingdom or EEA, including, but not limited to, the United States.
+We will not transfer your personal data outside of the United Kingdom or EEA unless appropriate safeguards are in place.
+In relation to transfers to the United States, we may rely on the UK Extension to the EU-US Data Privacy Framework where the relevant provider is certified, or another lawful transfer mechanism where appropriate.

 We will retain your data for as long as required for the lawful purpose for which it was obtained providing that we have a legitimate interest to keep the data.
 We are also legally required to retain the data for a period of time to prevent, detect and evidence fraud, money laundering and financial auditing.